the-kido/cs-notes/content/CSCA48 (C Lang)/Strings.md

 - Compares two strings.
 Returns 0 if they are equal and other numbers if they aren't.
 Similar to [[Java/Objects and Data Structures/Strings#compareTo()|compare() in Java]]

 ## String literals
 String literals are stored in **read-only** memory.
-Those are the ones made with quotation marks : "" You CANNOT change or update them in any way.
+Those are the ones made with quotation marks: "" You CANNOT change or update them in any way.

 Here's an example: